Brunswick School: Coordination with Greenwich Academy

 Brunswick's sister school is Greenwich Academy, which is located two blocks from Brunswick's Upper School campus.
-The two schools share classes with each other during Upper School, and students are able to choose courses from a combined course catalogue, with the exception of mathematics courses and ninth grade English, which remain separate.
+The two schools share classes with each other during Upper School, and students are able to choose some courses from a combined course catalogue, with the exception of mathematics courses and ninth grade English, which remain separate.
 The connection between Greenwich Academy and Brunswick dates back to the school's founding.
 The founder of Brunswick had been previously employed as a teacher at Greenwich Academy, which was then a co-educational secondary school.
 After the founding of Brunswick, Greenwich Academy began admitting girls alone, directing boys to apply to Brunswick School.